top of page

 Def Dames

-Def Dames was a female rap group from Bakersfield, California.
-The duo consisted of Marilyn Smith, and Yolanda Sugart who was replaced by Petrina Walker in 1991.
+Def Dames was a female rap group that consisted of Marilyn Smith and Yolanda Sugart who was replaced by Petrina Walker in 1991.
 Their first album, 2-4-The Bass was released in 1989.

 maxresdefault (7).jpg